kasemir/org.csstudio.display.builder/Readme.md

 JavaFX Issues
 -------------

+What base class to use for all widget representations?

+* Node (Currently used)
+Most basic option, allows for any JFX item:
+Canvas, Shape, Control, ...

+* Region
+Allows for Border (alarm sensitive border, ..)

+* Control
+Has Border, Context Menu, Tool Tip

 How to draw custom widgets in background?

 JFX Canvas offers good API.
 Canvas can be prepared off UI thread,